dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 ### Non-routable, non-page components

-Typically, non-routable, non-page components are created render mode agnostic.
-The developer usually applies a render mode to a given component using the [`@rendermode` Razor directive](xref:mvc/views/razor#attribute) on the component instance.
+Typically, non-routable, non-page components don't apply a render mode with an [`@attribute` directive](xref:mvc/views/razor#attribute), which means that they're created render mode agnostic.
+The developer usually applies the render mode using the [`@rendermode` Razor directive](xref:mvc/views/razor#attribute) where the component is used.

 In the following example, the `Dialog` component doesn't specify a render mode.
 The render mode is applied where the `Dialog` component is used: